joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/01/14/us/politics/jaime-harrison-dnc-chairman.html?searchResultPosition=1

 **In ‘Lupin,’ Omar Sy Puts a New Twist on a Classic French Tale**\
-`In the international hit from Netflix, the actor plays a modern gentleman thief, inspired by the charming fin de siecle rapscallion Arsène Lupin.`\
+`In the international hit from Netflix, the actor plays a modern gentleman thief, inspired by the charming rapscallion Arsène Lupin.`\
 https://nytimes.com/2021/01/14/arts/television/lupin-netflix-omar-sy.html?searchResultPosition=2

 **Urban Meyer in Talks to Make N.F.L.
 Jump With Jacksonville Jaguars**\